China Travel Guide

 Shopping

-• Remember to bargain before purchasing anything.The following bargaining techniques might be useful:
+• Remember to bargain before purchasing anything.
+It is often customary and expected by vendors.
+The following bargaining techniques might be useful:

-• 1.
-Visit different vendors to check on prices for the goods you wanted to buy.
+1. Visit different vendors to check on prices for the goods you wanted to buy.

-• 2.
-If a seller refused to honor your favorable price, walk off immediately and he/she might ask for further negotiation.
+2. If a seller refuses to honor your favorable price, walk off immediately and he/she might ask for further negotiation.
 Try not to let the seller sense that you are very eager to purchase the merchandise since that will make the negotiating process difficult and you will most likely be offered an extremely high price.

-• 3.
-If the price the vendor offered to you is way over your budget, try to praise his/her products and state that they are the best out of your other choices.
+3. If the price the vendor offered to you is way over your budget, try to praise his/her products and state that they are the best out of your other choices.
 The vendor might reduce the price further in response to your positive remarks.

-• 5.
-Pretend to be very familiar with the product price and you will probably obtain a satisfactory price.
+5. Pretend to be very familiar with the product price and you will probably obtain a satisfactory price.

-• 6.
-Never be shy when bargaining!
-First offer a price way below the one that you will finally agree upon to allow room for the vendor to increase the price.
+6. Never be shy when bargaining!
+First offer a price far below the one that you will finally agree upon to allow room for the vendor to increase the price.
 If he/she refuses to honor your selected price and you really want the item, just increase your offer little by little until the two of you reached an agreement.

 Public Restrooms

-• Always bring your own tissue.
+• Always bring your own toilet paper.

 • The usage fee ranges between 20 cents to $1 Yuan/RMB depending on the location.